SystemsApproach/tcpcc/avoidance.rst

 algorithm developed by researchers at Google.
 Like Vegas, BBR is delay based, which means it tries to detect buffer growth so as to avoid congestion and packet loss.
-Both BBR and Vegas use the minimum RTT and maximum RTT, as calculated over some time interval, as their main control signals.
+Both BBR and Vegas use the minimum RTT and the observed bottleneck bandwidth, as calculated over some time interval, as their main control signals.

 .. _fig-bbr:
 .. figure:: figures/Slide6.png